The Feminine Held Bound (Lesson

 5. Is there anything you read that called to you and “clicked”?

-Following is a look at a short article written by Margaret Starbird called, The Archetypal Mandala of the Star of David.
+Let’s look at a short article written by Margaret Starbird.

-Questions follow the article and keep in mind that I often send your comments to Margaret Starbird.
+Questions follow the article, and keep in mind as you answer them, that I often send your comments to Margaret Starbird.
 She has told me several times how much she enjoys reading our posts.
-I have sent her whole digests from the GoddessChristians yahoogroups list.
-Okay, here’s the reading selection….
+I used to send her whole digests from the GoddessChristians forum but now she is a member and reads the posts right as you make them.

-“The Archetypal Mandala of the Star of David”,
+“The Archetypal Mandala of the Star of David” by Margaret Starbird.

 “The mandala of the hexagram, also known as the “Star of David” is much older than Judaism, older even than history!
 As an archetypal symbol for the sacred union of the opposite energies, it is the “yin-yang” of western civilization.
 Formed by the intertwining of the “fire” and “water” triangles (the male “blade” and the female “chalice”) this symbol represents the masculine and feminine principles in perfect union, the “sacred marriage” or “hieros gamous” of the ancient world.
 In India the symbol represents the “cosmic dance” of Shiva and Shakti, and the Jewish Kabbala suggests that the Ark of the Covenant contains, in addition to the tables of the Ten Commandments, “a regular hexagram representing a man and woman in intimate embrace.”